flokrieger/OpenNTT/Readme.md

 -----

-If you use Aloha-HE in your research/study, please cite our work:
+If you use OpenNTT in your research/study, please consider citing our work:

 ```
 @misc{OpenNTT